 Description of achievement and assessment methods

-Achievement of the intended learning outcomes is assessed in a single oral exam at the end of the semester (40% of the final grade).
-Additionally, 2-3 assignments given during the semester are evaluated and contribute to 60% of the final grade.
+Achievement of the intended learning outcomes is assessed in a single exam at the end of the semester (60% of the final grade).
+Additionally, 2 assignments in the shap of CTF competitions are given during the semester are evaluated and contribute to 40% of the final grade.

 Assessment criteria are:

 - Ability to explain the basic security terms and attacks against the different layers of the IoT stack.